 Is it safe to be doing this at the motel?

-In our 2 years doing this ministry, we have not encountered any dangerous situations.
+Throughout the life of our ministry, we have seldom encountered dangerous situations.
 We have a protocol of precautions we take to make sure we are safe.
 This includes always working in pairs, never entering the rooms, checking with motel management on any rooms we should not call on and checking public law enforcement web sites to know who may be in certain rooms.
 There are several long term residents at these motels who know us and will keep an eye out for us while on the property.

 What if somebody does not want to pray or talk to us?